-- (1) IN GENERAL.-Not later than 3 years after the date on which funds are made available to carry out this section, the Secretary shall prepare a general management plan for the historical park in accordance with section 12(b) of the National Park Service General Authorities Act (16 U.S.C.
-1a- - (2) Consultation.-The general management plan shall be prepared in consultation with the State (including political subdivisions of the State).
+(1) IN GENERAL.-Not later than 3 years after the date on which funds are made available to carry out this section, the Secretary shall prepare a general management plan for the historical park in accordance with section 12(b) of the National Park Service General Authorities Act (16 U.S.C.
+1a-7(b)).

+(2) CONSULTATION.-The general management plan shall be prepared in consultation with the State (including political subdivisions of the State).

-(3) PUBLIC COMMENT.-The Secretary shall- (A) hold not less than 1 public meeting in the area of the historical park on the proposed general management plan, including opportunity for public comment; and (B) publish the draft general management plan on the internet and provide an opportunity for public comment on the plan.
+(3) PUBLIC COMMENT.-The Secretary shall-

+(A) hold not less than 1 public meeting in the area

+of the historical park on the proposed general management plan, including opportunity for public comment; and (B) publish the draft general management plan on the internet and provide an opportunity for public comment on the plan.

-(4) COORDINATION.-The Secretary shall coordinate the preparation and implementation of the management plan withestablished by section 3(b)(1)(A); and (C) the National Underground Railroad Network to Freedom.
+(4) COORDINATION.-The Secretary shall coordinate the preparation and implementation of the management plan with-